 In addition to the low-risk training, the people at high risk from manual handling will require 'hands on' or kinetic manual handling training.
 The kinetic manual handling training is delivered face to face and includes the theory behind safer handling techniques and the health effects of poor handling techniques.
 The course should contain a practical session where the findings of the detailed risk assessment are communicated to the people at risk.
 In the practical session trainees should perform the task and handle the loads they work with.
 It is important to carry out the training in the environment in which they work.
 If required, individuals with specific requirements may need additional training to ensure their safety.

 The aim of refresher training is to update and reinforce manual handling training and safe behaviours.
 Possible triggers for refresher training are new manual handling activities, significant changes to the risk assessments or new risk assessments, a manual handling accident or when monitoring has shown that people's skills need updating.
-Contact HSAS if you would like more advice on training frequency, how to carry out effective training and support in carrying out full manual handling risk assessments.
+Contact Health and Safety if you would like more advice on training frequency, how to carry out effective training and support in carrying out full manual handling risk assessments.